noah-wijnheijmer/thesis/README.md

 ## 🧠 Project Structure

 ### 🔬 Core Notebook
+- **`GUI_final.py`**
+The Final GUI implementation.
+This is the core product.

-- **`nnUnet.ipynb`**
+- **`nnUnet_final.py`**
-  Implements nnU-Net for segmenting aggregates and CCT1 regions in 3D.
+Implements learned segmentation through a nnUnet pipline in 3D.
 Trained models and predictions enable spatial colocalization analysis at high resolution.

 - **`logboek.md`**
   Weekly development and research log documenting the iterative process, meetings, and decisions.